Mandated Services Aid

 1. Pupil Attendance Reporting (PAR): The daily recording of attendance for children in Kindergarten through twelfth grade.

 2. English Language Arts and Math Assessments (ELA): State sponsored tests of students in grades 3-8 in the areas of language arts and mathematics.
 Schools contract with Regional Information Centers, or RICs, to have their student tests scanned, scored and results reported to SED.
 Schools must contract with a RIC to obtain the answer sheets, tests, and reporting services.
 Nonpublic schools must adhere to the required deadlines and follow the RIC’s conditions for acceptance of material in order to have their scores reported and reimbursed under the Mandated Services Program.
 Proof of mailing should be maintained by the school, as well as a record from the RIC of the students’ scores.
-Additional information about this and other elementary tests can be found at the Office of Assessment Policy, Development and Administration.
+Additional information about this and other elementary tests can be found at the Office of State Assessment.

 3. Basic Educational Data Systems (BEDS): An annual report filed in October that details the K-12 enrollment, the composition of the faculty and staff, the encompassing public school districts of residence, and profiles of the student body in terms of economic levels, ethnicity, disability, and English speaking ability.

 4. Regents Exams (RE): New York State high school level summative assessments in mathematics, language, English, history, science, and global studies.
 All Regents exams are given in June, and a limited number of Regents exams are given in August and January.
 All exams are approximately three hours, and require strict adherence to the protocol of ordering, storage, administration, proctoring, correction and submission of exams protocols.
 Schools must contract with a RIC for scoring and reporting services.
 High schools may only report the scores of those students who are enrolled in their particular school during the school year; all other principals must report their own students test results regardless of where the students take the test.
-More information regarding these tests can be found at the Office of Assessment Policy, Development and Administration.
+More information regarding these tests can be found at the Office of State Assessment.

 6. Calculators (CE): The flat rate remuneration for either graphic or scientific calculators for students when purchased for use on the state assessments.
 Receipts and inventory records are required for payment.